Continuation maps for the Morse fundamental group: Introduction

 \end{theorem}

-This theorem readily allows us to prove that the Morse fundamental group does not depend on choices:
+This theorem readily allows us to prove that the Morse fundamental group only depends on the topology of the underlying manifold $M$, and not on the other choices:

-\begin{cor} Let $(f_1,g_2)$ and $(f_2,g_2)$ be two Morse-Smale pairs on a manifold $M$, and $(F,G)$ an interpolation pair between them, which induces a morphism $\phi_{F}: \pi_1^\text{Morse}(f_1,\ast_1)\rightarrow \pi_1^\text{Morse}(f_2,\ast_2)$, for $\ast_1\in{\rm Crit}_0(f_1), \ast_2\in{\rm Crit}_0(f_2)$.
+\begin{cor} Let $(f_0,g_1)$ and $(f_1,g_1)$ be two Morse-Smale pairs on a manifold $M$, and $(F,G)$ an interpolation pair between them, which induces a morphism $\phi_{F}: \pi_1^\text{Morse}(f_0,\ast_0)\rightarrow \pi_1^\text{Morse}(f_1,\phi_{01}(\ast_0))$, for $\ast_0\in{\rm Crit}_0(f_0)$.
 Then $\phi_F$ is an isomorphism. \end{cor}

 Furthermore, using grafted trajectories as in \cite{C} (see also \cite{KM}, Section I.2.8.), one can build a morphism between fundamental groups of two different manifolds $X$ and $Y$.
-More precisely, if we take a Morse-Smale pair $(f_1,g_1)$ on $X$ and an interpolation pair $(F_1,G_1)$ from $(f_1,g_1)$ to itself, and do the same for a Morse-Smale pair $(f_2,g_2)$ on Y with an interpolation pair $(F_2,G_2)$, then using a smooth map $H:X\rightarrow Y$, one may "graft" anti-gradient trajectories of $F_2$ to those of $F_1$, which allows us to build a similar morphism between Morse fundamental groups.
-We call $(F_1,F_2,H)$ a set of grafted interpolation data. \begin{theorem} Given a Morse-Smale pair $(f_1,g_1)$ on a manifold $X$ and a Morse-Smale pair $(f_2,g_2)$ on a manifold $Y$, a set of grafted interpolation data $(F_1,F_2, H)$, and suitably generic metrics on $X\times\mathbb{R}$ and $Y\times\mathbb{R}$, then for any minimum $\ast_1$ of $f_1$, there exists a minimum $\ast_2$ of $f_2$ and a morphism \end{theorem} We then prove that this morphism does not depend on the isotopy class of $H$: \begin{theorem} Let $H_0$ and $H_1$ be two isotopic differentiable maps between manifolds $M_1$ and $M_2$.
+More precisely, if we take a Morse-Smale pair $(f_0,g_0)$ on $X$ and an interpolation pair $(f_0,g_0)$ from $(f_0,g_0)$ to itself, and do the same for a Morse-Smale pair $(f_1,g_1)$ on Y with an interpolation pair $(f_1,g_1)$, then using a smooth map $H:X\rightarrow Y$, one may "graft" anti-gradient trajectories of $f_1$ to those of $f_0$, which allows us to build a similar morphism between Morse fundamental groups.
+If furthermore, $H$ satisfies the generic condition that pairs $(x,y)\in\text{Crit}(f_0)\times\text{Crit}(f_1)$ don't intersect its graph, we call $(f_0,f_1,H)$ a set of grafted interpolation data. \begin{theorem} Given a Morse-Smale pair $(f_0,g_0)$ on a manifold $X$ and a Morse-Smale pair $(f_1,g_1)$ on a manifold $Y$, a set of grafted interpolation data $(f_0,f_1, H)$, and suitably generic metrics on $X$ and $Y$, then for any minimum $\ast_0$ of $f_0$, there exists a well defined morphism \end{theorem} We then prove that this morphism does not depend on the homotopy class of $H$: \begin{theorem} Let $H_0$ and $H_1$ be two homotopic differentiable maps between manifolds $M_0$ and $M_1$.
 Let and be the associated grafted continuation maps between their Morse fundamental groups.
 Then there exists an isomorphism $\psi$ such that the following diagram is commutative: